 With the release of iZotope’s Neutron 2 and Ozone 8 your mixes are about to get a lot better, a lot quicker.
 Revolutionising the way that engineers approached mixing, Neutron took the audio world by storm with it’s creative UI and processing.
 Ozone has been a heavy hitter in the industry for years.
 With the introduction of some new features, you can be sure it’s going to carry on being a go-to tool.

 We’re going to have a first look at the new, the improved, and the downright awesome features in both releases.

 The perfect start

 Neutron was a game changer in the way that engineers approached mixing.
 By introducing Track Assistant, mix engineers could instantly clean up muddy guitars, add sparkle to vocal tracks, and make drums clear and punchy.
 With Neutron 2 there have been a host of small changes that add up to create big differences.
 The ability to adjust more compressor settings has been added, as well as the piano instrument detection being improved.
 The Track Assistant, to me, seems more well rounded and finely tuned than in Neutron – and is a massive improvement.
-I found little to no need to tweak the Track Assistant settings that it had dialed in for me.
+I found little to no need to tweak the Track Assistant settings that it had dialled in for me.